Jordan, Hong Kong: Character

 Jordan is a microcosm of working-class Hong Kong.
 Like nearby districts of Mong Kok and Tsim Sha Tsui, large sections of Jordan hosts a mix of older residential high-rises, office buildings, street markets, hotels, eateries and an almost infinite variety of small shops.
-There are also sections offering karaoke, hostess bars and massage parlours, however, nearby Mong Kok is better known for such services.
+There are also sections offering karaoke, hostess bars and massage parlours; nearby Mong Kok is better known for such services, however.

 Although Jordan lacks the sights and comforts to support mass mainstream tourism, it still attracts a small cadre of adventurous tourists interested in experiencing authentic working-class life in Hong Kong.
 For locals, many live in Jordan for its relatively affordable housing, its centralised location on the spine of Hong Kong's transportation network and its diverse cultural flavour.

 Jordan is home to a large number of Indians, Pakistanis, Nepalese and other ethnic minorities.
 The area bordering Ferry Point therefore hosts a wide array of South Asian and other restaurants and market stores.

-History

-On 23 January 2021, HKSAR government imposed the first COVID-19 lockdown in Jordan at 04:00.
-The lockdown area reopened at 03:30 on 25 January, lasting for 23.5 hours.